joantolos/blog/content/blog/what_are_esolang.md

 **Big picture:** if the language contains loops, some form of functions, recursion, variable assignment... all the perks of a regular language, it probably is Turing complete.
 In fact, if you try to design a language right now, it would probably end up being Turing complete.

+## What are stack based languages?

+Stack-oriented languages operate on one or more stacks, each of which may serve a different purpose.
+Some stack-oriented languages operate in postfix or Reverse Polish notation.
+Any arguments or parameters for a command are stated before that command.
+For example, postfix notation would be written 2, 3, multiply instead of multiply, 2, 3

+Stack-based algorithms consider data, by utilising one piece of data from atop the stack, and returning data back atop the stack.
+The need for stack manipulation operators, allow for the stack to manipulate data.
+To emphasise the effect of a statement, a comment is used showing the top of the stack before and after the statement.
+This is known as the stack effect diagram.
+The most notorious example are **assembly languages.**

+Stack based languages are often verbose and difficult to read, but they provide a good framework to experiment if you want to create a brand new language by yourself.
+You have to substitute the table commands and operations to manipulate the stacks with whatever is your idea for the language.

 # Classes of Esolangs

 There is a little but very active community online designing these new languages for all kind of purposes: